Golden age hip-hop: Eric B. and Rakim

 Eric B. & Rakim appeared with the Marley Marl produced "Eric B. Is President" and "My Melody" on Zakia Records in 1986.
 Both tracks appeared on Paid in Full (1987).
 Just as Boogie Down Productions had, the pair reflected changes in street life on their debut's cover, which depicted the two wearing large gold chains and surrounded by money.
 Like Criminal Minded, the sampling prevalent in the album cemented James Brown's status as a hip hop source, while Rakim's allusions showed the growing influence of mystic Islam-offshoot The Nation of Gods and Earths in hip-hop.
 The music was minimalist, austerely so, with many writers noting that coupled with Rakim's precise, logical style, the effect was almost one of scientific rigour.
-The group followed Paid in Full with Follow the Leader (1988) (on which they were open-minded enough to sample the Eagles), Let the Rhythm Hit 'Em (1990) and Don't Sweat the Technique (1992).
+The group followed Paid in Full with Follow the Leader (1988), Let the Rhythm Hit 'Em (1990) and Don't Sweat the Technique (1992).

-Rakim is generally regarded as the most cutting-edge of the MCs of the new school era.
+Rakim is generally regarded as the most cutting-edge of the MCs of the new-school era.
 Jess Harvell in Pitchfork in 2005 wrote that "Rakim's innovation was applying a patina of intellectual detachment to rap's most sacred cause: talking shit about how you're a better rapper than everyone else."
-Christgau in the Village Voice in 1990 wrote of Rakim's style as "calm, confident, clear.
+Robert Christgau in the Village Voice in 1990 wrote of Rakim's style as "calm, confident, clear.
 On their third album, as on their phase-shifting 1986 debut," he continues, "Eric B.'s samples truly are beats, designed to accentuate the natural music of an idealized black man's voice."
 Looking back at the late eighties in Rolling Stone in 1997, Ed Moralez describes Rakim as "the new-school MC of the moment, using a smooth baritone to become the jazz soloist of mystic Afrocentric rap."

 Public Enemy

 Public Enemy, having been reluctantly convinced to sign to a record label, released Yo!
 Bum Rush the Show on Def Jam in 1987.
 It debuted the Public Enemy logo, a circle of hatted b-boy in a sniper's cross-hairs, was replete with battle rhymes ("Miuzi Weighs a Ton", "Public Enemy #1"), social-political fare ("Rightstarter (Message to a Black Man)") and anti-crack messages ("Megablast").
 The album was a critical and commercial success, particularly in Europe, unusually so for a hip hop album at that time.
-Bumrush the Show had been recorded on the heels of Run-D.M.C.'s Raising Hell, but was held back by Def Jam in order for them to concentrate on releasing and promoting the Beastie Boys' License to Ill.
+Bum Rush the Show had been recorded on the heels of Run-DMC's Raising Hell, but was held back by Def Jam in order for them to concentrate on releasing and promoting Beastie Boys' Licensed to Ill.
 Chuck D of Public Enemy felt that by the time their first record was released, Boogie Down Productions and Rakim had already changed the landscape for how an MC could rap.
-Public Enemy were already recording their second album It Takes a Nation of Millions to Hold Us Back (Def Jam, 1988) when Bumrush hit stores.
+Public Enemy were already recording their second album It Takes a Nation of Millions to Hold Us Back (1988) when Bum Rush hit stores.